maratbn/RainbowPayPress/rainbowpaypress/readme.txt

 == Changelog ==

+= 2.4.0 =
+* Added CSS to have the transaction details <table> expand to 100% of its available horizontal space.

 = 2.3.0 =
 * For better reliability and better server-side performance, loading the plugin's JavaScript logic on every page.
 Client-side performance should not be effected that much due to local caching.